ellenhager/Rainbone/docs/gameplay-instructions.md

 ## Game progression controls

+* 1 - Prepare for countdown, fade intro music.
-* 1 - Start countdown.
+* 2 - Start countdown.
-* 2 - Play "aahh"-sound, if the users fail to start the game, and restart countdown.
+* 3 - Play "aahh"-sound, if the users fail to start the game, and prepare to restart countdown.
-* 3 - Start the game.
+* 4 - Start the game.
-* 4 - Start the "Victory"-scene.
+* 5 - Fade the outro music.

 ## Help the users

 * H - Play sound and add force, to give the users a hint how to play.
 * Right arrow - Apply positive force, for manual level steering.
 * Left arrow - Apply negative force, for manual level steering.

+## Game settings

+* Down arrow - Decrease the max amplitude, to customize how loud the input need to be.
 * Up arrow - Increase the max amplitude, to customize how loud the input need to be.
-* Down arrow - Decrease the max amplitude, to customize how loud the input need to be.

-## Character (the cat) and Level matrix transformations
+* I - Decrease audio gravity
+* O - Increse audio gravity
+* Z - Decrease sound volume, only for sound effects not music
+* X - Increse sound volume, only for sound effects not music

-* Translate Levels (+/-): N, M
+* Translate Levels and Character (smaller/bigger): N, M
-* Increment Charachter radius (in/out): Q, E
-* Increment Charachter theta (+/-): W, S
-* Increment Charachter phi (+/-): A, D